b-dont/btp.dev/content/about/index.md

 +++
-title = "About This Site"
+title = "About"
+description = "Licenses and Credits."
 +++

 ### Licenses